esbmc/ethcheck/pip-description.md

 - Verification of individual functions across all available forks;
 - Automatic generation of test cases for each detected issue;
 - Execution of these tests against [eth2spec](https://pypi.org/project/eth2spec/) to confirm results;
-- Availability as a [pip package](https://pypi.org/project/ethcheck/0.1.0/) for easy installation.

 ## Architecture